Live chat is the most effective way to reach out to visitors of your website and also provide real-time support.

 With real-time monitoring you can watch any conversation you choose simply by selecting it in the chat console or dashboard (depending on the live chat application you use).

 Real-time monitoring allows you to view all messages sent between visitors and agents, and then late use the conversations in training or for evaluation purpose.

 If you’re not using a live chat application that supports real-time monitoring, you definitely should consider switching to one that does.

 The best part of real-time monitoring is that it is truly a real-time tool – well, in better live chat systems anyway.

 With real-time monitoring, a manager or supervisor can monitor conversations without being noticed by the agent or the visitor.

-If he/she notices a problem, he can contact the agent directly via operator-to-operator chat or join the chat directly and chat with both the agent and the visitor.
+If he/she notices a problem, he can contact the agent directly via agent-to-agent chat or join the chat directly and chat with both the agent and the visitor.